opencypher/morpheus/README.md

 }

 /**
-  * Specify schema and data via case classes
+  * Specify schema and data with case classes.
   */
 object SocialNetworkData {